Xayvay/DrivingHistory/README.md

 Took me some time to really figure out what exactly the driver class needed.
 I initially put the getters and setters as well as the driver name, total miles, average speed, and trips.
 These are the common qualities for a driver provided in my key observations.

 This will also mean that I need a way to get the average speed, total miles, and trips.Okay but I need the trips first to get any of these.
 I mean if I could simply set these values that would be ideal but, that is not the ask for this project.
-So really I dont need some of these setter methods that I precreated.
+So really I dont need some of these setter methods that I precreated.( I actually lied I will use these setter methods for testing purposes)

 I do need a method for adding trips and I also need a way to filter through those trips.
 So I will create an add trip method and an addTrips method.
 Seperating these duties once again to make the code cleaner.